KiranPoudel98/kiranpoudel.com.np/_posts/2020-10-17-content-sharing-platforms.md

 Still, many businesses don’t use this platform as much as they use Facebook and YouTube.
 They are still unaware about the power of the platform.
 It is 3x more effective in generating leads than many other social media platforms.

-Its monthly visitor count is 668,000,000+ out of which 320 millions are active monthly users.
-82 percent of weekly active users on Pinterest say they have bought products based on their brands’ content on the platform.
+Its monthly visitor count is 668,000,000+ out of which <a href="https://sproutsocial.com/insights/pinterest-statistics/" target="_blank">320 millions are active monthly users</a>. <a href="https://www.oberlo.com/blog/pinterest-statistics" target="_blank">82 percent of weekly active users</a> on Pinterest say they have bought products based on their brands’ content on the platform.

 Pinterest is definitely a platform to share your blog posts and boost traffic on your website.